 As you can see by the tables on pages 4-6, our system had no MCL violations.
-We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State

-The Saratoga County Water Authority (SCWA) has been doing Cryptosporidium and Giardia monitoring on their untreated raw water during 2021.
+The Saratoga County Water Authority (SCWA) has been doing Cryptosporidium and Giardia monitoring on their untreated raw water during 2022.
 We are required to furnish the necessary health effects information.